 The global messaging market, via SMS and IP messaging, is growing, with new use cases added every year and enterprises moving their operation and marketing activities from traditional mail and email channels to mobile messaging technologies.
 Application to person, or A2P, messaging continues to grow as the most effective way for businesses to engage with consumers and is also believed to be the most trusted form of communication.
-Businesses across the world increasingly recognize that the mobile phone offers an unmatched means to engage with their consumers in a way that is attractive, direct and personalized.
-Cloud communications make it possible for businesses to leverage this opportunity in a way that is scalable and cost-efficient.
 Our Communications Platform as a Service, or CPaaS, provides simple APIs with well-defined ways to easily integrate messaging into the enterprise's legacy systems (such as CRM) or our own applications.
 Our platform helps our customers to reduce costly in-house development and the need to negotiate complex commercial agreements with service providers.